wavefrontHQ/docs/pages/doc/csp_sign_up_or_log_in.md

 - A VMware Cloud **Organization Owner** or **Organization Administrator** adds you individually.
 See [How do I add users to my organization](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-47AA313E-9DAC-447C-B6C8-DF71ED45B0D5.html) in the VMware Cloud services documentation.
 - A VMware Cloud **Organization Owner** and **Enterprise Administrator** federate your corporate domain with VMware Cloud services.
 See [What is enterprise federation and how does it work](https://docs.vmware.com/en/VMware-Cloud-services/services/setting-up-enterprise-federation-cloud-services/GUID-76FAECB3-CFAA-461E-B9C9-2A49C39CD17F.html) in the VMware Cloud services documentation.
 2. A VMware Cloud **Organization Owner** or **Organization Administrator** grants you access to the organization's resources with an [organization role](csp_getting_started.html#whats-a-vmware-cloud-organization-role).
-3. A VMware Cloud **Organization Owner** or **Organization Administrator** grants you access to the Operations for Applications service instance with an [Operations for Applications service or custom role](csp_users_roles.html).
-In a multi-tenancy environment, you can have a different service and custom roles for the different Operations for Applications service instances (tenants).
+3. A VMware Cloud **Organization Owner** or **Organization Administrator** grants you access to the Operations for Applications service instance with an [Operations for Applications service role](csp_users_roles.html).
+In addition, they can grant you a custom role with Operations for Application permissions.

+    In a multi-tenancy environment, you can have different service and custom roles for the different Operations for Applications service instances (tenants).
-4. After you’ve been added to an organization, you receive an email notification with information about the VMware Cloud organization to which you were added, your organization role, and your service or custom role.
-You can now [sign up](#sign-up-with-an-email-invitation) for the Operations for Applications service instance.
+4. After you’ve been added to an organization, you receive an email notification with information about the VMware Cloud organization to which you were added, your organization role, and any other roles.
+You can now [sign up](#sign-up-with-an-email-invitation) in the VMware Cloud Services Console.

+    {% include note.html content="The invitation link is valid for seven days."%}
-5. From now on, you can log in to your service instance from the [VMware Cloud Services Console](#log-in-from-the-vmware-cloud-services-console).
+5. From now on, you can [log in](#log-in-from-the-vmware-cloud-services-console) to your service instance from the VMware Cloud Services Console.

 ## Sign Up with an Email Invitation